VinAIResearch/DiMSUM/README.md

 <div align="center">
 <img src="assets/dim_arch.png" />
 </div>

-TL;DR: We propose DiMSUM, a hybrid Mamba-Transformer diffusion model that synergistically leverages both spatial and frequency information for high-quality image synthesis.
+We propose DiMSUM, a hybrid Mamba-Transformer diffusion model that synergistically leverages both spatial and frequency information for high-quality image synthesis.
+Through extensive experiments on standard benchmarks, our method achieves state-of-the-art results, with a FID of 4.62 on CelebHQ 256, 3.76 on LSUN Church, and 2.11 on ImageNet1k 256.
+Additionally, our approach attains faster training convergence compared to Zigma and other diffusion methods.
+In detail, our method outperforms both DiT and SiT while requiring less than a third of the training iterations, achieving the best FID score of 2.11.

 Details of the model architecture and experimental results can be found in our following paper: